-It’s hard to come up with a thoughtful last-minute gift that hasn’t been done before.
+Whether it's for the holidays or a birthday, it's hard to come up with a thoughtful last-minute gift that hasn't been done before.

 Best of all, if you're a late gift-giver you can be sure your crypto can be purchased and received by your loved one within minutes.
 A true procrastinator's delight!